crockergd/big-sprinkle/README.md

 # Big Sprinkle

+Big Sprinkle is an idle clicker game.
+Click the big donut, get the sprinkles he drops.
+Invest in greater sprinkle making opportunities.

+Art/concept by [The Castle Rose]

 ### Instructions
  - Build / run idlegame_server (requires vs2013)
  - Open contents of client folder in web browser (requires php, likely some sort of WAMP setup)